Camithilwen/P-LEPS/NOTES.md

 **make it simple**

-make it as a standalone application instead of web app and make it simple
+mame it as a standalone application instead of web app and make it simple

 first cut of program by friday or monday - code, record problems you faced, and those of us doing documentation we need to know what the programmers faced and how they solved it. later on this will be used in the AGILE modeling and scrum reviews.